Contractors’ Claims, Remedies and Reliefs

 In complex projects, when contractors experience difficulties proving the causal link between each alleged delay event, the actual delay to the project and the claimed prolongation costs, they are often tempted to combine all the alleged delay events into a global claim, instead of breaking down the delay and prolongation costs and linking them to specific delay events.
 Because of the lack of causal link, global claims seldom succeed, in particular when heard before an experienced and robust arbitral tribunal.

 Claims for general disruption arise from the assumption that contractors arrange the activities required to complete a project in an efficient sequence.
-On that assumption, any event that affects the sequence of the works can lead to inefficient use of plants and manpower, which in turn would increase the costs of completing the project.
+On that assumption, any event that affects the sequence of the work can lead to inefficient use of plant and manpower, which in turn would increase the costs of completing the project.
 When the employer is responsible for such events, a contractor is entitled to recover those costs.

-- because of one or more events for which the employer is responsible, the contractor must perform more work or delayed work within the same period (referred to as implied acceleration).
+- when, because of one or more events for which the employer is responsible, the contractor must perform more work or delayed work within the same period (referred to as implied acceleration).

 The contractual procedure to instruct acceleration and claim for costs arising from acceleration will generally be the same as for variation claims.

 Claims for implied acceleration are rare and difficult to prove.
 They cannot arise in parallel to extension of time and loss and expense claims made because of the same event.
 They are generally only successful in circumstances where a contractor has incurred costs when successfully mitigating all the delay caused by an event for which the employer is responsible.